SyMoCADS/Media_Modulation_Testbed/README.md

       > python ./examples/plotting_example.py
       >```
 > [!TIP]
-> Zoom into the plots so that the initial gray bars disappear and the curves look nice.
+> Increasing the zoom level in the plot will make the gray bars that are present in the initial view disappear.

 ## Additional Experimental Data
    - The majority of our experimental results are provided via Zenodo under the CC BY licence.